Exploring the Fidelity of Flux Qubit Measurement in Different Bases via the Quantum Flux Parametron: Conclusions

-We perform a systematic theoretical and numerical investigation of QFP-mediated measurements of flux qubits, focusing on the interplay between readout fidelity, measurement basis, and system parameters, such as measurement time, resonator coherent state amplitude, and qubit-qubit coupling strength.
+We perform a systematic theoretical and numerical investigation of QFP-mediated measurements of flux qubits, focusing on the interplay between state fidelity, measurement basis, and system parameters, such as measurement time, resonator coherent state amplitude, and qubit-qubit coupling strength.
 Using the QFP as an intermediary to latch and map the qubit state to a measurable quantity in the resonator, our approach provides a versatile framework for optimizing fidelity.
 This work offers two significant contributions: (i) a comprehensive comparison between energy and flux bases for readouts, demonstrating that the energy basis often yields higher fidelity in a wide range of scenarios, and (ii) an in-depth analysis of how QFP annealing processes affect fidelity and the selection of optimal readout strategies.

 Our results highlight the QFP's ability to enable high-fidelity readout via adiabatic annealing, effectively latching the qubit state and enabling an effective flux qubit Hamiltonian description after annealing.
 We show that this process establishes entanglement between the qubit and QFP in both flux and energy bases, providing a robust means of transferring the state information into a form amenable to dispersive readout.
 Critically, our comparison of single-qubit readouts in different bases supports theoretical predictions that the energy basis generally outperforms the flux basis, underscoring the importance of basis selection for practical quantum readout protocols.
+The oscillatory and nonmonotonic fidelity trends arise from photon-number conditioned phase accumulation during discrimination together with non-QND hybridization when transverse coupling components are present, leading to basis-dependent trade-offs and crossovers.